 This notion has to be deconstructed to discover a misconception.
 While most of it is true, there is a hidden assumption that all state on the L2 is a monolithic unit that can only be secured by a single L1.
 Instead, consider that the L2 state can be seen as a sum of all rollup states.
 This now opens the possibility to find more nuanced solutions that roll up the different state components of the L2 state into their respective L1s.

 Mangata is a blockchain that orchestrates the state transitions of multiple rollups, thus being able to connect to multiple L1s.
-We will refer to this system as a multi-rollup.
+We will refer to this system as a master-rollup.

 Proof of Execution Correctness

 To obtain strong security guarantees for the master-rollup, we designate one L1 that will provide proof of execution correctness of L2 rules.
 Proof of execution correctness ensures that the L2 rules are enforced by L1-grade security.
 Even if every L2 sequencer would be malicious, they could not create wrong state transitions.

 The internal mechanics of the master-rollup design consists of these components: